 Is Anxious the New Normal?
 Take Back Your Real Normal

 It seems that being anxious is the new normal.
 Statistics compiled by organizations like Child Mind Institute1 and the National Institute of Mental Health2 illuminate how extensive the anxiety problem is: In the US alone, tens of millions of children, teens, and adults experience an anxiety disorder.
 That doesn't even include the staggering number of people who struggle with anxiety but don't have a diagnosable anxiety disorder.
-Anxiety is on the rise, too.
 Life is stressful, busy, and often filled with negativity.
 It is now "normal" to be anxious.
-You don't have to accept this.
+But you don't have to accept this.
 It's possible to take back your real normal.

 Why Anxious Is the New Normal